-There does in fact exist in Spain great freedom of individual criticism, so much so that we may say that this exercise of criticism in the 'tertulias' (informal gatherings of individuals either in public places-bars, etc.-or in their homes, in order to converse and exchange views) constitutes a typical aspect of Spanish political life.
-According to the American magazine Newsweek (25 January 1960), Eisenhower, speaking of his visit to Spain, observed: 'I found no fear in Spain.
-Everybody talked freely to me.'
-His observation is exactly the opposite of the propaganda view that constantly presents the Spanish regime as a 'police tyranny', or a 'regime based on persecution'.
-Such expressions originate, or easily find their echo, in those who for their part seem rather inclined to overlook the regimes that are really based on persecution, the savagely anti-democratic and anti-Catholic regimes of the Communist countries.
+There does, in fact, exist in Spain great freedom of individual criticism. so much so that we may say that this exercise of criticism in the "tertulias" (informal gatherings of individuals either in public places, bars, etc., or in their homes, in order to converse and exchange views) constitutes a typical aspect of Spanish political life.
+According to Newsweek (January 25, 1960), President Eisenhower, speaking of his visit to Spain, observed: "I found no fear in Spain.
+Everybody talked freely to me."
+His observation is exactly the opposite of the propaganda view that constantly presents the Spanish regime as a "police tyranny," or a "regime based on persecution."
+Such expressions originate, or easily find their echo, in those who, for their part, seem rather inclined to overlook the regimes that are really based on persecution, the savagely antidemocratic and anti-Catholic regimes of the Communist countries.